ecmwf/polytope/docs/Service/Features/timeseries.md

 * `type`
 * `points`
-* `axes`
+* `time_axis`

 For a timeseries `type` must be `timeseries`.

 `points` must be a nested list with a points containing a latitude and a longitude.

-`axes` refers to the axis on which to generate the timeseries.
+`time_axis` refers to the axis on which to generate the timeseries.
 In this case the timeseries is generated across `step` based on the inputted `range`.
-However if the data requested was a climate dataset the `axess` may be `datetime` denoting that the timeseries is generated across that axis.
+However if the data requested was a climate dataset the `time_axis` may be `datetime` denoting that the timeseries is generated across that axis.

 ## Optional Fields

 `range` is an optional field within `feature`.
-It refers to the extent of the `axes` on which the timeseries will be generated.
+It refers to the extent of the `time_axis` on which the timeseries will be generated.
 In the above case where:

 ```python
     "axes": "step",